swrzalek/waitless/README.md

 ## Contributing and Conclusion

 I would love your contributions and help in making it better.
-It still needs strong refactor and I am working on it.
-My goal is to make it good enough to refer to it as quality example.

 #### Crafted with ❤️ by [Sebastian Wrzalek](https//howly.dev)